Scarlet Finale! (Demo)

-Faith felt frustrated at the thought of asking for help.
-Not only that but he had to ask for help from someone had humiliated before.
+The thought of asking for help was frustrating.
+Not only that, but he had to ask for help from someone he had humiliated before.
 No, it wasn't the time to think about something like his pride.
 His priority was to get out of here.
 But would this boy even listen to him now?
 Not having his gun to threaten people sure was an inconvenience.

 “If you don’t-” Faith moved closer towards the bars.
 Before the boy could realize it, Faith had slid one of his arms out and pulled the kid closer to him.
 “We will both meet a fate worse than death in here.”

 “G-G-Got it!
 I will!
 I’ll do it!
 But please let go of me and step back!!”
 The boy easily agreed.
-He personally had no problem letting Faith out and it's not like he knew he didn't have his weapon with him.
+He had no problem letting Faith out, and it's not like he knew the black haired boy wasn't carrying his deadly weapon.

 Faith’s cold glare continued looking into the boy’s blue eyes.
 Faith could tell by his expression that he was too intimidated to dare betraying him and run away.
 Knowing he could trust him for now, Faith slowly let go of him.

 The boy with light brown hair stared at the jail cell before him.
 He took a deep breath and clenched his fist.